Yuhana Yokoi

 Yuhana Yokoi (横井 ゆは菜; born May 19, 2000) is a retired Japanese figure skater.
-She is the 2019 CS Finlandia Trophy bronze medalist and the 2020 International Challenge Cup silver medalist.
+She is the 2019 CS Finlandia Trophy bronze medalist and the 2020 Challenge Cup silver medalist.
+At the junior level, she is the 2018 JGP Armenia bronze medalist, and two-time Japanese Junior national medalist.
 She finished within the top ten at two World Junior Championships (2018, 2019).

-She is currently the 22nd highest ranked ladies' singles skater in the world by the International Skating Union following the 2019-20 figure skating season.
+Personal life

+Yokoi was born on May 19, 2000 in Nagoya, Japan.
+Her sister, Kinayu, who is four years younger than her, is also a competitive figure skater.

+Yokoi studied at the School of Sport Sciences at Chukyo University.

 Career

 Early years

 Yokoi began learning to skate in 2008.
 She made her ISU Junior Grand Prix debut in September 2014, placing sixth in Nagoya, Japan.
 At the 2015–16 Japan Championships, she won bronze in the junior event and finished eleventh in the senior event.

 2017–18 season

 At the 2017–18 Japan Championships, Yokoi finished fourth in the junior event and eighth in the senior event.
 In March, she competed at the 2018 World Junior Championships in Sofia, Bulgaria.
 Ranked eighth in the short and fourth in the free, she finished sixth overall.